ahhuser520/OpenLifesteal/README.md

 | `/lifesteal set {username} {amount}` | Sets the exact number of hearts for a player |
 | `/lifesteal revive {username}` | Revives a player |

-🔐 All commands require the permission `lifesteal.admin`.
+🔐 All commands require the permission `openlifesteal.admin`.

 ---